 - a.
 GIS Planning: Create a plan to assist potential MSDI partners for MLIA Grants to clearly identify their current GIS needs and to help them develop a realistic scope of work, budget, and schedule to achieve a project.
 The Montana State Library will make up to 4% of funds available for GIS Planning Project grants.
 These projects will help MSL partner with local governments to prepare grant partners. - b.
-Development of base geographic data layers that support local information needs and support activities including, but not limited to, land use planning, infrastructure, and asset management. - c.
-Support Geographic Information Systems for Public Safety, Emergency Management, Disaster & Emergency Services Operations, and Community Resilience[†] Planning.
+Development of base geographic data layers that are standardized, regularly maintained, and made publicly available to support local information needs and support activities including, but not limited to, land use planning, infrastructure, and asset management. - c.
+Support Geographic Information Systems for Public Safety, Emergency Management, Disaster & Emergency Services Operations, and Community Resilience+ Planning.
 Support the creation, maintenance, and standardization of local, tribal, and state geographic information systems or geographic information to be used for planning, mitigation, and recovery in the event of man-made, natural, and/or economic hazards or challenges.

-+ The Montana Department of Commerce's Montana Ready Communities Initiative (MRCI) defines resilience as, "the ability of individuals, communities and systems to adapt and thrive in the face of adverse events and challenges."
+&lt;sup>+ The Montana Department of Commerce's Montana Ready Communities Initiative (MRCI) defines resilience as, "the ability of individuals, communities and systems to adapt and thrive in the face of adverse events and challenges."